 Keep an eye on our events for kidding and training demonstrations.

 Cattle are a much loved animal on the farm, and we have both heritage breeds and commercial varieties at Barleylands.
-Jessie, our simmential/holstein cross a typical dairy breed – arrived at the farm in 2019 when she was still a tiny calf but has now grown into a beautiful fully grown cow.
-You can find her out munching pasture during the summer months.
+Jessie, our Simmential/Holstein cross (a typical dairy breed) arrived at the farm in 2019 when she was still a tiny calf but has now grown into a beautiful fully grown cow.
+You can find her out grazing during the summer months.

-We also have Tilly, little Rosie and Luna who visit from another farm, come to stay with Jessie in the cattle field during spring and summer months too.
-These girls have the best time together, you can spot them racing each other in the field, for food.
+We also have Tilly, little Rosie, and Luna who visit from another farm and all come to stay with Jessie in the cattle field during spring and summer months.
+These girls have the best time together, you can spot them racing each other for food in the field.

 There are two magnificent Highland cows at Barleylands called Annie and Flora.
 Highland cattle are not only on the rare breeds list, but are also listed as a Heritage breed.
 This means that they existed before true domestic farming practices began and have changed very little ever since.